MkPy/mkpy.github.io/README.md

 # MkPy:  Maunakea Python Workshop 2017

-The Maunakea Python Workshop (MkPy) is scheduled for November 8-9, 2017 at the Subaru base facility in Hilo.

-The main MkPy workshop has the goal of bringing together programmers and scientists from all of the Maunakea Observatories.
+The MkPy workshop has the goal of bringing together programmers and scientists from all of the Maunakea Observatories.
 The general structure will be two days, each with a half day of talks and a half day of "unconference sessions".
 We will have keynote speakers and a series of talks given by attendees.
 The goal is to foster collaboration between scientists and programmers and across organizations.

-The afternoon sessions may include additional tutorials, lightning talks, discussion panels, and hack sessions.
+The afternoon unconference sessions may include additional tutorials, lightning talks, discussion panels, and hack sessions.

 # MkPy Agenda

-## Nov 8-9, Subaru Conference Suite (650 N. Aohoku Pl, Hilo, HI)
+Nov 8-9 at the Subaru Base Facility Conference Suite (650 N. Aohoku Pl, Hilo, HI)

-### Wednesday, Nov.
+### Agenda: Wednesday, Nov.
 8

 | Time | Session |
 |------|---------|